PromptAI/promptdialog/docs/tutorial/project/01-create-project.md

 ---
 layout: en
-title: Create Project
+title: Create A Project
 parent: Developer's Guide
 nav_order: 2
 ---

-# Create Project
+# Create A Project
 {: .no_toc .header }
 ---

-The user must first create a project before creating FAQ or conversion flow diagram under the project
-## Create Project
+## Create A Project

-After logging in, click the Create Project button in the upper right corner to fill in the project related information in the pop-up dialog box.
+The user must first create a project before creating FAQ or conversation flow diagram under the project.
+After logging in, click the Create Project button in the upper right corner to fill in the project related information in a pop-up dialog box.

 ![project-create](/assets/images/tutorial/project/p-create.png)